AAAhdoot/timey/README.md

 ### Before running the program locally

-* Make sure you have databases named "timetracker" and "timetracker-test" in order for the code to be able to access the database
+* Make sure you have databases named "timey" and "timey-test" in order for the code to be able to access the database
 * One way to do so:

 ```